 The exact process for installing the firmware varies from router to router.
 Typically, you open the device settings on your computer and look for the option that lets you install an update from a downloaded file (often a zip archive) on your hard drive.
-The downloaded package often includes installation instructions, but if you're still not sure how to do it, consult the router instruction manual or look up the instructions online.
+The downloaded package usually includes installation instructions, but if you’re still not sure how to do it, consult the router instruction manual or look up the instructions online.

 Change the channel

-Here's another trick to try with a slow router: Change the wireless channel it uses.
+Here’s another trick to try with a slow router: change the wireless channel it uses.
 This means slightly adjusting the wireless frequency that your internet signals are broadcast on.
 Your router should have a setting that lets you modify the channel under a heading like Wireless or Advanced.
-If you can't find it immediately, look up the instructions online or in the router manual.
+If you can’t find it immediately, look up instructions online or in the router manual.

 In a related trick, some more advanced routers offer two frequency bands: the standard 2.4GHz band and the faster 5GHz band.
-These bands follow the same principle as the channels mentioned above, but when you switch bands, you're shifting the frequency much further.
-That means that Wi-Fi-enabled devices you connect to different bands won't interfere with each other.
+These bands follow the same principle as the channels mentioned above, but when you switch bands, you’re shifting the frequency much further.
+That means Wi-Fi-enabled devices you connect to different bands won’t interfere with each other.

-If your router supports dual bands (check your model's documentation for details), you'll usually see two different Wi-Fi networks you can connect to.
+If your router supports dual bands (check your model’s documentation for details), you’ll usually see two different Wi-Fi networks you can connect to.
 Divide your devices across both networks, depending on the speed and range each piece of hardware needs from your Wi-Fi.
 For example, the 5GHz band typically offers faster speeds but shorter range, so devices closer to your router should use that one.
-It'll stream your Spotify tunes more reliably to your games console, but it's not as good at blasting through walls and doors as the older 2.4GHz standard.
-Use the latter for devices that you move around your home, such as phones, or that are located farther away from the router.
+It’ll stream your Spotify tunes more reliably to your games console, but it’s not as good at blasting through walls and doors as the older 2.4GHz standard.
+Use the latter for devices you move around your home, such as phones, or those located farther away from the router.

 Control the bandwidth

-Internet use can quickly eat up the available bandwidth, especially on slow connections or those shared among multiple people.
-So if you're struggling to get a decent speed, try investigating what else is happening on your network.
-For example, running Netflix alongside Hulu while you take multiple video calls probably isn't the best way to maximize your streaming speed.
+Internet use can quickly eat up your available bandwidth, especially on slow connections or those shared among multiple people.
+So if you’re struggling to get a decent speed, try investigating what else is happening on your network.
+For example, running Netflix alongside Hulu while you take multiple video calls probably isn’t the best way to maximize your streaming speed.

 Another option is to specify which internet uses you value most.
-Some routers include a feature called Quality of Service, or QoS, that lets you prioritize certain applications (like Netflix) or types of content (like video) over others.
+Some routers include a feature called Quality of Service, or QoS, which lets you prioritize certain applications (like Netflix) or types of content (like video) over others.
 You could use it to make sure your video calls stay stable even if that makes the Spotify stream spotty.
-Some routers also let you prioritize certain devices (say your computer) over others (say your roommate's).
-If your router has a QoS feature, look on the manufacturer's website or in the supplied manual for instructions on setting it up and telling the router what you'd like to prioritize.
+Some routers also let you prioritize certain devices (maybe your computer) over others (maybe your roommate’s).
+If your router has a QoS feature, look on the manufacturer’s website or in the supplied manual for instructions on setting it up and telling the router what you’d like to prioritize.

 Avoid the fish tank

 Plenty of innocuous household objects will slow down your Wi-Fi—including the water inside fish tanks.
-Now you know why your laptop never gets a signal when it's behind the aquarium in your study aquarium.
-Even if you keep a fish-free home, try moving your furniture to put as few objects (including walls) as possible between your devices and your router.
+Now you know why your laptop never gets a signal when it’s behind the aquarium in your study aquarium.
+Even if you keep a fish-free home, try moving your furniture to put as few objects as possible (including walls) between your devices and your router.